-- 3.5 Starting in 2016, there will be following World and Confederation Championships:

-- Open Championships (for five categories):

-- Wakeboard: Open Men, Open Ladies

-- o Wakeskate: Open Men, Open Ladies

-- Seated: Open Men & Ladies

-- Youth & Senior Championships (for ten categories):

-- Wakeboard: U15 Boys, U15 Girls, U19 Men, U19 Ladies, +30 Men, +30 Ladies, +40 Men, +40 Ladies

-- o Wakeskate: U19 Men, U19 Ladies

-The team scoring for both events is under point 11.
+- 3.3 The host country of a Confederation or World Championship is allowed to enter a total of 2 extra riders per competition without meeting the minimum requirements. - 3.4 Competition Entry: All riders must be registered through their respective Federation.
+Federations will decide the criteria for the riders' entry.
+There is currently no restriction to the number of riders per nationality. - 3.5 Starting in 2016: There will be the following World and Confederation Championships - Open Championships (for five categories) - Wakeboard: Open Men, Open Ladies - Wakeskate: Open Men, Open Ladies - Seated: Open Men & Ladies - Youth & Senior Championships (for ten categories): - Wakeboard: U15 Boys, U15 Girls, U19 Men, U19 Ladies, +3- Men, +30 Ladies, +40 Men, +40 Ladies - Wakeskate: U19 Men, U19 Ladies - The team scoring for both events is under point 11

-4 CATEGORIES / DIVISIONS
+4. CATEGORIES / DIVISIONS